ldocull/Elecraft-P3-Windows-Interface/README.md

 Your executable will be in the _**dist folder**_.

- - Select video source, comm port and baudrate that is compatible with your setup and click 'Save'
+ - Select video source, comm port and baudrate that is compatible with your setup and click 'Save'.
  - Span selections are 10K, 50K, 100K, and 200K.
+ - MKRA, MKRB select a marker that can be moved by clicking on the spectrum or waterfall.
+ - QSY changes VFO-A or B, depending on which marker is active.
+ - MKR-OFF turns off and active markers.
+ - A/B, A>B, SPLIT change the rig VFO state just as the front panel buttons do.
  - Click in the spectrum or waterfall to change the center frequency.
  - Roll the mouse-wheel up and down to move the center frequency in small amounts.
+ - Stay on Top -- will keep this window on top of others on the screen.
+ - EXIT saves the current size, position, and Stay-on-Top status of the window for next time.

 73,
 WR9R